binaryage/chromex/readme.md

     * elides asserts
     * no figwheel support
     * no cljs-devtools support
-    * `lein package` task is provided for building release extension package
+    * `lein package` task is provided for building an extension package for release

 ### Local setup